idio-lang/DIPS/source/scheme/advanced-scheme.rst

 pre-built version of itself to bootstrap!

-The broad idea of both is to re-imagine macros as syntax transformers (which they always were...) within strict limitations.
+The broad idea of both is to re-imagine macros as syntax transformers (which they always were...) within strict limitations (that's the key).
 Elements of the macro calls are tagged and the tags are managed so that no unhygienic variables are introduced.
 (Unless you really really want to!)

 Closures
 ========